simatic-ax/template-library/README.md

 ## Create own templates on GitHub

-If this template is not suitable for you, you can create your own user spcific templates.
+If this template is not suitable for you, you can create your own user specific templates.
 This describes, how a template for GitHub is created.
-For other Git provider it might be similar, but each Git provider has its own specific properies.
+For other Git provider it might be similar, but each Git provider has its own specific properties.

+### Setup template workspace

 1. Select your target path.
 In this example, it is shown with the Windows Explorer